Meet Our Testing Team

 - Cost-concerned shoppers.
 This mattress has a much lower price-point than other all-natural latex mattresses.

 - Sleepers needing a high-profile mattress.
 This mattress is only offered in a 7 or 9 inch profile and has average edge support, which could make it too low and flexible for people who have trouble getting in and out of bed.

 - Lightweight side sleepers.
 Some sleepers in this category might find that the mattress is too firm for them and puts strain on their hips and shoulders.

 We’ve included everything you’ll want to know about the Latex for Less Mattress in our written review, but you might still want to see the mattress in action.
 Check out our video demonstrating how the mattress fares in terms of pressure relief, motion isolation, edge support, and more.

-Tuck’s testing team conducted an extensive evaluation of the Latex for Less Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Latex for Less Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.

 As you can see, the Latex for Less Mattress excels in several areas, such as noise, motion isolation, and durability.
 Keep reading to learn more in-depth details about the evaluations below.

 As part of our ratings process, we evaluated the Latex for Less Mattress across different body types and preferred sleep positions.
 In addition to physical testing, we surveyed our sleep expert team and analyzed reviews from verified mattress owners and customers.
 Our findings are listed in the table below.

 |Sleep Position||Less than 130 LBS||130 LBS - 230 LBS||Greater than 230 LBS|